Trusted WordPress tutorials, when you need them most.

 How to Remove the Sample Data in WooCommerce

-After you’ve finished using your sample data, you can delete the dummy products and orders.
+After you have finished using your sample data, you can delete the sample products and orders.

-🚨Important: Be very careful during this step to make sure you only select the sample products and orders.
+🚨Important: Be very careful during this step.
+Make sure you only select the sample products and orders.
 If you have real products or customer orders in your store, we highly recommend making a complete WordPress backup before you begin.

 This way, you can easily restore your site if you make a mistake.

-To delete orders, you can head over to WooCommerce » Orders in your WordPress admin.
+To delete orders, head over to WooCommerce » Orders in your WordPress admin.
 Here, simply select all the orders and use the ‘Bulk actions’ menu to move them all to the trash.

 Moving your sample orders to the trash